It’s a scenario we see all the time, across companies, rank, and experience. Maybe you can relate:

 Nothing great is ever achieved the easy way.

 This scenario isn’t an aberration — it’s by design.
-Leaders who pair Compass with our Skillscope 360 assessment and Benchmarks for Managers can make tremendous strides in their professional journey, discovering strengths and weaknesses and determining actionable steps towards their goals.
+Leaders who pair CCL Compass with our Benchmarks® 360 Assessment Suite or Skillscope 360 assessment can make tremendous strides in their professional journey, discovering strengths and weaknesses and determining actionable steps towards their goals.
 John’s example can become your story.

 Every leader must walk the path themselves, but a Compass makes the journey a lot easier.

-Interested?
-Learn more about Compass and assess how this online tool can help on your leadership journey.
+Interested in pairing CCL Compass with an assessment?
+Learn more about how this online tool can help on your leadership journey.